Central Florida

 Water for Tomorrow

-With all of this water, many people may not realize there is a need to conserve or the need to plan for how we will meet our future water supply needs.
+Florida is surrounded on three sides by water, and has thousands of lakes, wetlands, and many streams and rivers.
+With all of this water, many people may not realize the need to conserve or the need to plan for how to meet future water supply needs.
 Although it may appear that Florida has plentiful water, not all of that water is fresh and readily available for drinking or other uses.

 Cutaway illustration of the Floridan aquifer